genepattern/RandomForest/docs/tutorial.md

 ## Input Files

 1. Training Data Feature File
-    This is the input file of classifier training feature data which will be read in by the python script and ultimately will be processed through random forest classification.
+    This is the required input file of classifier training feature data which is used to create the random forest model.
+For cross-validation, this is the only feature data input which also has prediction done against it via LOOCV.
 The parameter expects a GCT file (.gct).

 2. Training Data Class File
-    This is the input file of classifier target data which will be read in by the python script and ultimately will be processed through random forest classification.
+    This is the required input file of classifier training target data which is used to create the random forest model.
+For cross-validation, this is the only target data input whose values are considered as "true."
 The parameter expects a CLS file (.cls).

-3. Test Data Feature File
+3. Testing Data Feature File
-    This is the input file of classifier feature data which will be read in by the python script and ultimately will be processed through random forest classification.
+    This is the optional (only passed in for test-train prediction) input file of classifier testing feature data which the random forest model will predict the class values of.
 The parameter expects a GCT file (.gct).

-4. Test Data Class File
+4. Testing Data Class File
-    This is the input file of classifier target data which will be read in by the python script and ultimately will be processed through random forest classification.
+    This is the optional (only passed in for test-train prediction) input file of classifier testing target data whose values are considered as "true."
 The parameter expects a CLS file (.cls).

 ## Output Files